allanchua101/sana/README.md

 ### Distribution by Encryption Status

-Use the `ddb-table-encryption-status-distribution` command to get DynamoDB table count based on their table status.
+Use the `ddb-table-encryption-status-distribution` command to get DynamoDB table count based on their table encryption status.

 ```sh
 $ sana ddb-table-encryption-status-distribution